National Renewable Energy Platform

 Uganda’s evolving Energy Landscape

+The session was moderated by Dr. Paul Nduuhura and Mr. Oketch Mark Lazarus from NREP; and Dr. Crispus Tashobya from the Clean Cooking Unit.
+Key note speakers included Ms. Ruth Komuntale from ECOCA; Ms. Waringa Matindi from Village Energy; Dr. Emmy Wasirwa from Wana Solutions Uganda Ltd; Dr. Dominic Mucunguzi from UGIFT Project; and Mr. Frank Yiga from Innovex.
 During the workshop, participants reviewed the current energy situation in Uganda.
-As mid-2024, the country had increased its installed capacity to 2,048.1MW, a significant rise from 1,251 MW in 2029.
-However, challenges persisted: only 57% of the population had electricity access, with 19% connected to the national grid and 38% relying on off-grid systems.
+As of mid-2024, the country had increased its installed capacity to 2,048.1MW.
+However, only 57% of the population had electricity access, with 19% connected to the national grid and 38% relying on off-grid systems.
 Biomass continued to dominate, contributing over 80% of total energy consumption.

 It was mentioned that while the national goals under the Third National Development Plan (NDPIII) aim to raise per capita electricity use and reduce dependence on traditional fuels, progress has been limited by the following challenges;